sushma110396/kueue-node-capacity-admission/README.md

 - Increased runnable workload admission rates from **4–20%** to **100%** across all benchmark scenarios.
 - Eliminated ClusterQueue quota reservation by workloads that could not fit on any node.
 - Increased ClusterQueue quota available for runnable workloads from **4 CPU** to **60 CPU** in the representative workload mix (30 infeasible / 30 runnable).
-- Eliminated unnecessary Pod creation and scheduling attempts for workloads that exceeded the capacity of every node.
+- Avoided unnecessary Pod creation and the resulting scheduling attempts for workloads that exceeded the capacity of every node.

 For the complete benchmark methodology, workload configuration, experimental setup, and detailed results, see: